Breast Reconstruction in Jacksonville, FL

 What Happens During Breast Reconstruction?

 There are several different types of breast reconstruction procedures performed at Jacksonville Plastic Surgery by board certified plastic surgeon Dr. John Obi.
 The most common procedure is the placement of a tissue expander, which will be filled over a period of weeks, effectively stretching the overlying muscle and soft tissues.
 The expander is allowed to remain in place once it is filled to the desired level and the scar tissue envelope that surrounds it is allowed to mature.
-This will then allow for the eventual placement of a permanent implant, which may be saline or silicone gel filled.
+This will then allow for the eventual placement of a forever implant, which may be saline or silicone gel filled.

 Additional procedures for breast reconstruction may involve the elevation and transfer of a muscle flap or a skin and muscle flap from the back or abdomen to the breast.
 It may also involve the use of an implant as well.
 There will be scars as a result of the surgery.
 Every effort is made at the time of surgery to favorably affect the scarring, such that there will be very few sutures actually visible at the completion of the procedure.
 The majority of the sutures would be beneath the skin.